Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Compare: Simple vs. Compound-Complex—these are structural opposites.
+Compare: Simple vs. Compound-Complex.
+These are structural opposites.
 Simple sentences create punchy, direct emphasis; compound-complex sentences build layered arguments.
 Skilled writers alternate between them for rhythm and impact.

-These four types are classified by what they do—the communicative purpose they serve.
-Recognizing function helps you analyze rhetorical strategies and vary your own writing for effect.
+These four types are classified by what they do, not by how many clauses they contain.
+Recognizing function helps you analyze rhetorical strategies and vary your own writing.
+Any of these functional types can also be simple, compound, complex, or compound-complex in structure.

-Compare: Imperative vs. Exclamatory—both can end with exclamation marks, but imperatives direct action while exclamatories express feeling.
-"Run!" is imperative (a command); "What a race!" is exclamatory (an emotional response).
+Compare: Imperative vs. Exclamatory.
+Both can end with exclamation marks, but imperatives direct action while exclamatories express feeling.
+"Run!" is imperative (a command).
+"What a race!" is exclamatory (an emotional response).

 | Concept | Best Examples |